 Yes, the Rail King II was specifically designed to hold this exclusive railroader gear.
 GCOR rulebook in the front raised pocket, radio and lantern in either side pockets.

-Will a laptop fit in the Roadster?
+Will a laptop fit in the Rail King?
 What size laptop?

 The Rail King II Rucksack has a special slide pocket inside the front raised pocket that will accommodate Laptops up to 17 inches.